Converg3nce/matic-docs/docs/staking/running-with-binaries.md

 $ brew install make
 ```

+Please note that if you do have a previous setup of Heimdall and Bor installed on your machine, you will have to remove it completely before you proceed.
+You can follow the instructions in this link to remove Heimdall and Bor completely: https://forum.matic.network/t/how-to-delete-previous-entries-of-heimdall-and-bor/163

 ### Step 4: Install Heimdall

 Next, let's install the latest version of Heimdall.
 Here, we'll use the master branch, which contains the latest stable release.
 If necessary, make sure you `git checkout` the correct [released version](https://github.com/maticnetwork/heimdall/releases)